chirpley/docs/docs/source/asinfluencer.rst

   Campaign overview with in the left column the campaigns to which you are invited.

-Select the campaign with the new deals (recognizable by the alarm bell icon with a positive value).
+Select the campaign with the new deals (recognizable by an alarm-icon with a positive value).
-Now the information and deals are loaded in the center screen.
+Now the campaign-information and deals are loaded in the center screen.
-In top you'll find the details about the campaign and the filters for the deals in that particular campaign.
+In the top-section you'll find details about the campaign and the filters for the deals in that particular campaign.

 ==============  ==========